hazeliscoding/bfs-dfs-traveling/README.md

 # Traveling in BFS/DFS
-A fun and practical way to display Breadth-First Search and Depth-First Search with pathfinding on a grid for a school project.
+A fun and practical way to demonstrate Breadth-First Search and Depth-First Search with pathfinding on a grid for a second semester Data Structures and Algorithms univeristy course as a final project.

 ## Project Objectives

-- [x] Editing a graph
-- [x] Coloring a graph
-- [x] Breadth-First Search traversal
-- [x] Depth-First Search traversal
-- [ ] Determining the shortest path between two given nodes (NULL if no path is possible)
+To implement a graph data structure which can be edited, and traversed through with Breadth-First Search and Depth-First Search trversals.
+In this implementation, I have implemented a graph as a typical 2D grid which consists of cells, which are the vertices of this graph.
+Movement between cells can be represented as edges.
+Impassable cells (walls) are not part of the graph.

 ## Prerequisites
 * [CMake](https://cmake.org/)